In science, there is a gap between what is researched and what is published.

 The Journal of Trial and Error aims to close that gap.

 In scientific practice, trial and error is a fundamental process of learning and discovery.
 Therefore, we want to make public the lessons of the struggles in research.
-We are convinced about the productive role of errors, and so we aim to publish answers to the question “what went wrong?”, as well as problematising this question by reflecting on what failure means in science.
+We are convinced about the productive role of errors, and so we aim to publish answers to the question “what went wrong?” in the form of short communications, as well as problematising this question by reflecting on what failure means in science.
 You can read our manifesto to learn further about our goals, and the benefits of publishing errors.

 Our journal has an innovative format based on interdisciplinary dialogue.
 We will publish two kinds of articles, both peer-reviewed according to the standards of each discipline:

 These pieces will show instances of the trial and error process in science.
 We welcome preferentially two kinds of manuscripts: